cmu-sei/iides/examples/example3.md

 - **`Id`**:
  legal-response--4dbe427c-8f98-4621-afa6-a20902afb8d2
 - **`Insider settled`**:
- 2018-02-09
+ 2003-02-09

 ## Job

-Anthony Levandowski was involved in the development of autonomous vehicle technologies at Waymo, a division of Google, before leaving to start Otto, which was later acquired by Uber.
+Mark Zingerman was involved in the development of proprietary software technologies at Alpha Innovations before leaving to start his own company, which was later acquired by Tech Solutions.

 - **`Id`**:
  job--afc08477-7f6f-4130-a966-f7b1e2188587